‘This Is Us’ Star Mandy Moore Teases Thanksgiving Episode Could Finally Bring Miguel’s Kids To The Table

 Two years after viewers met Pilgrim Rick, a creepy character at a motel that spawned a Thanksgiving hat tradition for the Pearson clan in the 1980s, viewers will see the family’s final Thanksgiving with patriarch Jack (Milo Ventimiglia) in November 1997, about two months before his untimely death.
 The episode, titled “Six Thanksgivings” will feature Jack, Rebecca, and the teen Big Three spending Turkey Day with family friend Miguel (Jon Huertas), whom we know Rebecca later goes on to marry.

-This Is Us star Mandy Moore told TV Line viewers will finally get some answers about Miguel’s relationship with his ex-wife, Shelly (Wynn Everett), and his kids, who have never been seen on the show.
+This Is Us star Mandy Moore told TV Line viewers will finally get some answers about Miguel’s relationship with his ex-wife Shelly (Wynn Everett) and his kids, who have never been seen on the show.

 “Thanksgiving may bring out some of Miguel’s family for the first time.
 Miguel has kids that are out in the ether, somewhere.
 We’ve gotta find out why him and his kids aren’t very tight.”

-In a new interview with the Hollywood Reporter.
-Jon Huertas also hinted that Miguel’s kids may finally be seen on camera—and he teased it could be in the Thanksgiving episode.
+In a new interview with the Hollywood Reporter, Jon Huertas also hinted that Miguel’s kids may finally be seen on camera—and he teased it could be in the Thanksgiving episode.

 “We’re going to meet a couple of new characters who we haven’t met before, but that maybe have been talked about… We are going to meet [Miguel’s kids] at some point in the season.”